AShelpov/Python_essential/README.md

 # Python_essential
-While empty tasks for lesson 6
+Have done all tasks for lesson 6